-- 5.11 The pensionable service credits arising from the elements of the transfer value in respect of service in contracted-out pension schemes before and from 6 April 1997 must be calculated separately so that the requirement of the Pensions Act 1995 can be met. - (a) Calculate the cost of 1 year's pensionable service credit in the receiving scheme (using the member's pensionable pay figure supplied by the sending scheme): - (b) Split the transfer value into that part which the sending scheme has identified as relating to benefits from 6 April 1997 (Section 9(2B) rights) with the remainder buying pre-6 April 1997 benefits.
-The majority of schemes do not provide CPI linked increases on the GMP element in payment.
-They should allow for the value of the lower pension increases on the GMP element by adding to the non-Section 9(2B) rights portion of the transfer value. - (i) Sum available to buy pre-6 April 1997 benefits:
+- 5.11 The pensionable service credits arising from the elements of the transfer value in respect of service in contracted-out pension schemes before and from 6 April 1997 must be calculated separately so that the requirement of the Pensions Act 1995 can be met. - (a) Calculate the cost of 1 year's pensionable service credit in the receiving scheme (using the member's pensionable pay figure supplied by the sending scheme): - (b) Split the transfer value into that part which the sending scheme has identified as relating to benefits from 6 April 1997 (Section 9(2B) rights) with the remainder buying pre-6 April 1997 benefits. - (i) Sum available to buy pre-6 April 1997 benefits (see paragraph 4.15):